-But the probability of success depends on whom your ask.
-Not only do you need to phrase it correctly, but you need to focus on referrals throughout the sales process so your customer is primed to say, “Yes.”
+That said, the probability of success depends on whom and how you ask.
+Not only do you need to phrase sales referrals correctly, you also need to focus on referrals throughout the sales process so your customer is primed to say “Yes".

 You’re probably familiar with the reciprocity theory.
 This theory states that when someone voluntarily does something for you, you feel compelled to return the favor.

-Well, to the customer, the salesperson’s “reward” for doing his or her job is the sale.
+Well, to new clients, the salesperson’s “reward” for doing their job is the sale.

-To take advantage of the human inclination to reciprocate, you have to go above and beyond.
+To tap into the human inclination to reciprocate, you have to go above and beyond by nurturing customer relationships.

-For example, maybe he learns that his client loves barbeque — so in thank-you note after the sale, he include a recommendation to a local barbecue joint.
+For example, maybe he learns that his client loves barbecue so in a thank-you note after the sale, he includes a recommendation to a local barbecue joint.

 Basically, you should be constantly thinking, “If I were the customer, what would I expect?”
-Answer, and find a way to exceed your answer.
+Think of an answer, and find a way to exceed those expectations.

 As Peter Levitan, author of Buy This Book.
 Win More Pitches, explained: “Happy customers or clients – I like to call them ‘delighted customers’ – want more of your services, spend at a higher margin and will gladly make introductions to their colleagues and friends.”